alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 There's two kinds of research reputation: word of mouth, and publications.
-Word of mouth is easier to get - you give a good talk, you make a good impression on someone when you mingle at a conference, you contribute good ideas during a resarch brainstorm within your lab.
+Word of mouth is easier to get - you give a good talk, you make a good impression on someone when you mingle at a conference, you contribute good ideas during a research brainstorm within your lab.
-But word of mouth isn't permanant.
+But word of mouth isn't permanent.
 It's tied to the people you work with and the institution you work at.
 People change jobs, fortunes turn - word of mouth alone is not a good foundation.
 It certainly isn't worthless!
 It helps to be "the one who knows how X works".
 But word alone is not enough, because lots of people "know a guy", and this means nothing unless the person